lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 good choice over third-party localization libraries:

 - Native support for expressions and HTML markup inside localized templates.
-No need for a new syntax and interpolation runtime for variable substitution — just use the templates you already have.
+No need for a new syntax and interpolation runtime for variable substitution—just use the templates you already have.

 - Automatic re-rendering of Lit components when the locale switches.